-This means whether you require a one-off 30 minute visit, or 24 hour temporary live-in care, Caremark can help out.
-Across Hampshire, there are 4 local hubs.
+This means whether you require a one-off 30 minute visit or 24 hour temporary live-in care, Caremark can help out.
+Across Hampshire there are three local hubs.
 Contact yours today to make a personalised plan:

 Emergency Respite Care in Hampshire